Carlos Baute: Career

 In 1987 At age 13, he joined Los Chamos, which released an album entitled Con un poco de Amor in 1990.
 He worked as a model and released his first solo album titled Orígenes I in 1994.
 He acted in the Venezuelan telenovela, Destino de Mujer (1997), as Pedro José, a swimming instructor.

 With the album Yo nací para querer...
 (1999), he moved to Spain and had much success with all his albums.
-He acted in the television series Aladinna (TVE), Mis Adorables Vecinos (Antena 3) and was the host of Gala Miss España, Gala IB3, and Gala Fin de Año de TVE1.
+He acted in the television series ¡Ala...
+Dina!
+(TVE), Mis Adorables Vecinos (Antena 3) and was the host of Gala Miss España, Gala IB3, and Gala Fin de Año de TVE1.

 Baute has released six albums, including a greatest hits album.
 On April 1, 2008, he released De Mi Puño y Letra, which included "Colgando en tus manos".
 He released two versions, one solo and one with Marta Sánchez.
 The duet rose to the top of the charts in many Spanish-speaking countries worldwide.

 Although well known in many Hispanic countries, he has not crossed over into many other markets.

 In October 2012, he released a duet with Laura Pausini, "Las cosas que no me espero".

-He now lives in Spain and has Spanish citizenship.
+He lives in Spain since the late 90s and has Spanish citizenship.

 By March 2014, during the Venezuelan riots, he released a music video asking for "Respect" amongst citizens of different political sides.
 In the video "Que tu voz sea mi voz", Baute appears with the national flag painted on his face.

 Personal life

 By June 2012 Carlos Baute married the Venezuelan model Astrid Klisans.

 During the Venezuelan presidential crisis, Baute stated his position of support for Juan Guaidó, saying he has not visited Venezuela for eight years after being blacklisted by the Maduro government.

+Baute lives in Madrid, Spain with his wife and three children.